Are brands in Singapore delivering what customers want?

 It has been more than two years since many people last felt true happiness and they are searching for ways to be happy again, no matter the cost.
+Here are some findings from respondents in Singapore:

 People will reward brands that embrace humor with loyalty, advocacy, and repeat purchases and will walk away from those that don’t.